Oromo expansion: Birmajé Gadaa (1578–1586)

-Mul'eta (1586–1594)
+Conquests of Mul'eta (1586–1594)

 Under luba Mul'eta a large raid (Oromo: dulaguto) was made on Gojjam north of the Blue Nile.
 With the Ottoman situation in the north largely under control, Sarsa Dengel again took the initiative against the Oromo in the south, where he forced the Dawé (or Jawé) Oromo in Wej to flight.
 Despite this, the Oromos under Mul'eta would win spectacular victories and waged war in all directions.
 According to Bahrey, the Ethiopians suffered repeated defeats and lost all of their southern provinces during the period of the Mul'eta gada.

-Mulata of the Borana afflicted the Christians of Damot, scattered them, and devastated their country; from his time Shoa and Damot were deserted ...
+Mulata of the Borana afflicted the Christians of Damot, scattered them, and devastated their country; from his time Shewa and Damot were deserted ...
 The country submits to him, Mulata, and none remains without submission to him.
 When this book was written it was the seventh year [i.e. 1593] of the government of Mulata.